icerpc/icerpc-docs/pages/docs/slice/encoding/main-features.md

 All modern CPUs are little-endian, while the standard endianness for network protocols is big-endian.

 We use Slice to encode/decode application data into/from request and response payloads.
-This application data typically transits from one little-endian system to another little-endian system, so little-endian is simpler and perhaps slightly faster for this use-case: it allows us to keep the native endianness on most systems.
+This application data typically transits from one little-endian system to another little-endian system, so little-endian is simpler and slightly faster for this use-case: it allows us to keep the native endianness on most systems.

 On the other hand, the ice and icerpc protocols define their frame headers and control frames using Slice; this usage favors big-endian ordering.